oniani/profile-generation/README.md

 # Profile Generator

-A simple demonstration of on-the-fly user generation.
+A demonstration of a simple, on-the-fly user generation.

 ![Generated Profile](./demo/generated-profile.png)